Marcello Badalì, PhD

 – This scorecard, beside requiring some training before its use, will never replace an experienced specialist.

-– In our consulting activity this can be a powerful tool to risk-rank potential carbonate prospects, if needed or required by the client; however our overall carbonate assessment will rather focus on the integration and analysis of all available data and we will not use the SCS as our main and only reference.
-In other words: We made the Carbonate Scorecard, so, substantially, we are the Carbonate Scorecard
+– In my consulting activity this can be a powerful tool to risk-rank potential carbonate prospects, if needed or required by the client; however my overall carbonate assessment rather focuses on the integration and analysis of all available data and I do not use the SCS as my main and only reference.

 The Seismic Carbonate Scorecard